Gregory P. Hawkins: U.S. Senate candidate

-Billed as the "Citizen Candidate," on June 16, 1999, Hawkins announced his intention to unseat Senator Orrin Hatch.
+Billed as the "Citizen Candidate," on June 16, 1999, Hawkins announced his candidacy for United States Senate.
 Within days of his announcement, Hawkins began to travel the state, speaking to small groups.

 In 2000, Hawkins filed his candidacy for the United States Senate and challenged Sen. Hatch for the Republican nomination.

 Although described as "too well funded", Hawkins lacked the political action funds and personal wealth traditionally used to pay for senate campaigns.
 Instead, Hawkins relied on donations from supporters and his own savings from working as a teacher and attorney.
 Instead of money, the campaign used direct access to the candidate as its primary weapon.
 Hawkins crossed the state again and again, meeting in homes, libraries, senior centers and the occasional lecture hall.

 Because Hawkins was facing a member of his own party, antagonism proved unavoidable.
 It increased each week as Hawkins demonstrated that he posed a genuine challenge to the incumbent Senator.
 Despite the competitive atmosphere, both candidates were respectful and cordial throughout the campaign.

 After more than 18 months of campaigning, Hawkins faced Hatch at the Republican Convention.
-Hawkins's opposition to the incumbent was uncommon: “Although challenged in the past, no one had ever managed to mount a serious re-election challenge to Utah’s four-term, senior Senator.”
+Hawkins's opposition to the incumbent was uncommon: "Although challenged in the past, no one had ever managed to mount a serious re-election challenge to Utah's four-term, senior Senator."
 After the votes were counted, Hawkins had lost the opportunity for a primary by a narrow margin: 54 of the 3600 ballots cast or roughly 1.5% of the voting body.

 After losing, and at the same convention, Hawkins was drafted by gubernatorial candidate Glen Davis to be his primary running mate.
 Hawkins appeared on the primary ballot statewide as the candidate for Lt.
 Governor.